gessa2020/Market-Segmentation-Project/README.md

  The sample Dataset summarizes the usage behavior of about nearly 1000 active credit card holders during the last 6 months.
 The file is at a customer level with 10 behavioral variables.
  These include:'Customer Id', 'Age', 'Edu', 'Years Employed', 'Income', 'Card Debt','Other Debt', 'Defaulted', 'DebtIncomeRatio'

-## Data tranformation and cleaning.
+## Data transformation and cleaning.
 1. I had to first drop the 'unnamed 0' column since it was not meaningful for our project.
 3. There was some missing data in the defaulted variable, so i filled it in with the median for that column.

-## Data Analysis and Visualization
+## Data analysis and visualization
 Graph showing distribution of individual numerical variables![](IMAGES/Histogram_image1.png)
 ### key takes ways from the plot above
 - The average age of clients is about 35 years with the age distribution being fairly skewed to the right